imagej/imagej.github.io/pages/Maven_-_Frequently_Asked_Questions.md

 # What does the POM version mean?

-The {% include github content='TODO' %}
+The {% include github org='imagej' repo='example-legacy-plugin'
+path='pom.xml' label='pom.xml' %}

-`of `[`example-legacy-plugin`](https://github.com/imagej/example-legacy-plugin/)` inherits from a parent called`
+`of `[`example-legacy-plugin`](https://github.com/imagej/example-legacy-plugin/)` inherits from a parent called `

-{% include github content='TODO' %} .
-This parent POM defines and
+{% include github org='scijava' repo='pom-scijava' path='pom.xml'
-configures many things so that the POMs of individual plugin projects are shorter (i.e., so they don't have to repeat things) and more consistent (i.e., so they do not forget to define crucial metadata).
+label='pom-scijava' %} .
+This parent POM defines and configures many things so that the POMs of individual plugin projects are shorter (i.e., so they don't have to repeat things) and more consistent (i.e., so they do not forget to define crucial metadata).

 The version of `pom-scijava` (`14.0.0` as of this writing) indicates the version of that parent POM.
 We occasionally improve the parent POM,